Snaacky/thewiki/docs/advanced/naming.md

 :   The season and episode number, in `SXXEXX` format

     !!!info
-    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *You should also include an additional identifier for viewers to easily differentiate between episodes, such as including the episode title (recommended), `OVA`, or the absolute episode number*
+    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *You should also use an additional identifier for viewers to easily differentiate between episodes, such as including the episode title (recommended), `OVA`, or the absolute episode number*
     !!!

     !!!warning